annotation/text-fabric/docs/Api/General.md

     ```

     ???+ info "Description"
-        `indent()` You can indicate a level, which must be an integer.
+        Changes the level of indentation of messages and possibly resets the time.

+    ??? info "level"
+        The level of indentation, an integer.
 Subsequent
-        `info()` and `error()` will display their messages with an indent.
-Timers at
+        `info()` and `error()` will display their messages with this indent.

+    ??? info "reset"
+        If `True`, the elapsed time to will be reset to 0 at the given level.
-        different levels are independent of each other.
-If `reset`, the elapsed time to
+        Timers at different levels are independent of each other.
-        0 at this level will be set to 0.

 ## Saving features